SEKOIA-IO/documentation/docs/intelligence_center/api.md

 You can pass this cursor using the cursor parameter to get the next page of content.

 i.e. `GET v2/inthreat/collections/{feed_id}/objects?limit=2000&cursor={next_cursor}`

+For feed using a format that is not JSON (the default), the cursor is located in the `Cursor` HTTP header.

 You can safely stop iterating when `items` is empty or less than the requested `limit`.